What does my baby look like in week 19?

 Spotted dark patches (on pale skin) or white patches (on dark skin)?

 This is called pigmentation.
-It’s totally normal in pregnancy and the marks usually disappear a few months after the birth.
+It’s normal in pregnancy and the marks usually disappear a few months after the birth.

 If you’re used to running, it’s fine to carry on during your pregnancy as long as you feel comfortable.
 Use the ‘talk test’ to make sure you’re not overdoing it - you shouldn’t be so out of breath that you can’t hold a conversation.